hhaji/MyWeb/Curriculum Vitae/README.md

 - Department of Mathematics, Institute for Theoretical Physics and Mathematics, Iran, 1995–1998.

 ## Talks:
+### Invited Speaker in Data Science:
+- Challenges in Data Science Education,  3rd Seminar on Statistics Education, Universirt of Birjand, Birjand, Iran, October 20-21, 2021.
+- Introduction to Neural Networks,  Workshop on Data Science and Its Applications, 52nd Annual Iranian Mathematics Conference, Shahid Bahonar University of Kerman, Kerman, Iran, August 29, 2021.

+### Invited Speaker in Combinatorics and General Subjects:
+- Chromatic Number, Tur\'an Number, and Minimum Cut,  International Conference on Graph Theory, Combinatorics and Applications, Zhejiang Normal University, Jinhua, China, October 28-31, 2016.
+- On the quality of research papers in Iran, 47th Annual Iranian Mathematics Conference, Kharazmi University, Karaj, Iran, August 28-31, 2016.
-- Chromatic Number Via Turan Number, IPM Combinatorics and Computing   Conference 2015, Institute for Research in Fundamental Sciences (IPM), Tehran, Iran, April 29-30, 2015.
+- Chromatic number via Turan number, IPM Combinatorics and Computing Conference 2015, Institute for Research in Fundamental Sciences (IPM), Tehran, Iran, April 29-30, 2015.
-- On the Altermatic Numbers of Graphs, Frontiers in Mathematical Sciences (3rd Conference), Institute for Research in Fundamental Sciences (IPM), Tehran, Iran, 29 December 2014 – 1 January 2015
+- On the Altermatic number of graphs, Frontiers in Mathematical Sciences (3rd Conference), Institute for Research in Fundamental Sciences (IPM), Tehran, Iran, 29 December 2014 - 1 January 2015.
+- Graph homomorphisms through graph powers, International Conference on Recent Trends in Graph Theory and Combinatorics (A Satellite Conference of ICM 2010), Cochin, India, August 12-15,  2010.
+- Visual cryptography, 6th International ISC Conference on Information Security and Cryptology, Isfahan University, Isfahan, Iran, October 7-8, 2009.
+- On some application of algebraic topology in combinatorics, 35th Annual Iranian Mathematics Conferences, Chamran University, Ahvaz, Iran, Jan.
+25-28, 2005.

+### The other Talks
+- On Alternating Chromatic Number, Program: Graphs, Hypergraphs, and Computing, Institut Mittag-Leffler, The Royal Swedish of Academy of Science, Sweden, April 15, 2014.
 - Graph Colorings Via The Borsuk-Ulam Theorem, Mathematics Colloquium, Institute for Research in Fundamental Sciences (IPM), Tehran, Iran, October 29, 2014.
-- On Alternating Chromatic Number, Program: Graphs, Hypergraphs, and Computing, Institut Mittag-Leffler, The Royal Swedish of Academy of Science, Sweden, April 15, 2014.
 - Visula Cryptography, The Weekly Seminar of Technical University of Denmark, Copenhagen, Denmark, October 23, 2013.
 - Graph homomorphisms through graph powers, Midsummer Combinatorial Workshop XIX,  Prague, Czech Republic, July 29 – August 2, 2013.